Detroit Free Press: 1831–1989: Competitive newspaper

-1989–present: Joint operating agreement
+1989–2014: Joint operating agreement

 In 1989, the paper entered into a one hundred-year joint operating agreement with its rival, combining business operations while maintaining separate editorial staffs.
 The combined company is called the Detroit Media Partnership.
 The two papers also began to publish joint Saturday and Sunday editions, though the editorial content of each remained separate.
 At the time, the Detroit Free Press was the tenth-highest circulation paper in the United States, and the combined Detroit News and Free Press was the country's fourth-largest Sunday paper.

-On July 13, 1995, Newspaper Guild–represented employees of the Free Press and News and the pressmen, printers and Teamsters working for the "Detroit Newspapers" distribution arm went on strike.
+On July 13, 1995, Newspaper Guild-represented employees of the Free Press and News and the pressmen, printers and Teamsters working for the "Detroit Newspapers" distribution arm went on strike.
 By October, about 40% of the editorial staffers had crossed the picket line, and many trickled back over the next months while others stayed out for the two and a half years of the strike.
 The strike was resolved in court three years later, and the unions remain active at the paper, representing a majority of the employees under their jurisdiction.

 In 1998, the Free Press vacated its former headquarters in downtown Detroit and moved to offices into The Detroit News' building and began to operate from its new offices in that building on June 26 of that year.